|

 European game industry’s classification system PEGI (Pan-European Game

-Information) was derived from the Kijkwijzer system;
+Information) was derived from the Kijkwijzer

 NICAM is the Administrator